Lampan-git/DMCASkipper/README.md

 # DMCASkipper

-Made to skip songs in spotify that risks DMCA strikes
+Program to skip songs in Spotify that risks DMCA strikes

 ## How to use it